Opera in New York City is mostly at the Metropolitan Opera.

 METROPOLITAN OPERA, Lincoln Center 🇲🇽 🇧🇷 ~ 🇦🇷 🇨🇦 🇮🇨 🇨🇺 🇬🇹 🇮🇹 🇳🇮 🇵🇷 🇪🇸

-Opera in New York City
+New York City Opera Scene

 New York is an opera city.
+The Metropolitan Opera House is NYC’s leading opera venue.

-Opera Companies
+Opera Companies in NYC

-The Metropolitan Opera season runs from September through June at the Metropolitan Opera House in Lincoln Center.
+Metropolitan Opera season runs from September through June at the Metropolitan Opera House in Lincoln Center.

-Opera Presenters
+Opera Presenters in NYC

 Americas Society presents some opera.

-The Argentine Consulate presents some opera. 🇦🇷
+Argentine Consulate presents some opera. 🇦🇷

 OPERA America’s National Opera Center has rehearsal studios and an opera theater in Chelsea, Manhattan. operaamerica.org

-Opera Festivals
+Opera Festivals in NYC

 The Metropolitan Opera’s Free Summer HD Festival brings outdoor opera screenings to Lincoln Center.